v0dro/v0dro.github.io/about.md

 I think this is an important problem to solve since gaining analytical insights into program behaviour of memory-bound kernels using low rank approximation can allow us to better design future exascale systems and run these algorithms more efficiently on current systems.
+I execute most of my experiments on the Japanese ABCI and TSUBAME supercomputers.

 I have been an avid contributor to open source libraries since the past few years.
 I am currently contributing to [PyTorch](https://github.com/pytorch/pytorch/), and in the past have led and maintained several scientific computing libraries